ernest-bruce/ernest/world_events/us_war_over_taiwan.md

 · would it be better to ensure that the American continent can make the products needed to explore earth and other planets?
 · do we really want to get into another war, with China this time?
 · yes, Taiwan could be a big loss, but maybe a bigger gain would be creating the biggest economic and political block on earth
-– the countries in South Africa (aka, “shithole countries”) may also present an great economic opportunity
+– the countries in South Africa (aka, “shithole countries”) may also present a great economic opportunity
 · we dont need more expensive wars
 · we need peaceful, productive relationships with neglected countries in trouble
 · if the US is serious about protecting people like the Uyghurs, it could ensure that China does not spread its genocide worldwide